andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This repository contains instructions for running a neonatal seizure detection deep learning algorithm using EEG signals as input.
+This repository contains code and instructions for running a neonatal seizure detection deep learning algorithm using EEG signals as input.

-<br /> It is based on the published paper [1] -link.
+<br /> It is based on the published papers [1], [2] -links.

 ---

 ## 2. Software/Hardware requirements
 Python 3.9.12, Tensorflow 2.10.0, Keras 2.10.0
 <br /> It will work with older versions also.
-<br /> GPU is not necessary.
+<br /> GPU is not necessary but will reduce run time.
 ___
 ## 3. Software build
 Step 1: Get sources from GitHub